 Prerequisites: ENR 160; ENR 304/305; ENR 308; MAT 223.
-Offered: Fall, odd # years.
+Offered: Fall, occasionally.

-ENR 358 · Design of Mechanical Components and Systems 3 Credits
+ENR 358 • Design of Mechanical Components and Systems 3 Credits.

-Emphasizes product design and fabrication.
-Developing a mechanical component design problem.
-Selecting standard mechanical components such as lubrication and bearings, gears, springs, and fasteners.
+Concepts of mechanical component design with an emphasis on product design and fabrication.
+Learning to develop and to set up a mechanical component design problem.
+Selection of standard mechnical components such as lubrication and bearings, gears, shaft design, springs, and fasteners.
 Analysis and synthesis of motion in machines.
 Displacement, velocity, and acceleration of mechanisms.
-Culminates with a project designing and fabricating a system that fulfills customer specifications.
+Course culminates with an open-ended project designing and fabricating a system that fulfills customer specifications.

-Prerequisites: ENR 356 and PHY 340.
-Corequisites: Concurrent enrollment in ENR 359 is required.
-Offered: Spring, even # years.
+Prerequisites: ENR 356; PHY 340.
+Offered: Spring, occasionally.

-ENR 359 · Design of Mechanical Components and Systems Lab 1 Credit
+ENR 359 • Design of Mechanical Components and Systems Lab 1 Credit.